 Below are a couple of photos from our visit to CYC:

 One of the cornerstones of effective oversight of law enforcement is active community input and engagement.
-OIPA and the BART Citizen Review Board have hosted a series of community forums around the Bay Area, the most recent of which took place in San Francisco at the Mission Cultural Center for Latino Arts.
+OIPA and the BART Citizen Review Board have hosted a series of informational forums, the most recent of which was specifically designed to further OIPA's goal of conecting with Bay Area youth.
+OIPA and the BART Citizen Review Board were pleased to pair up with a great organization called Jack and Jill of America, Inc., which seeks to provide social, cultural, and educational opportunities for youth in order to foster their leadership potential.
 We have found great value in the dialogue that has taken place at every one of these events, and we look forward to continuing our series at a new location in the near future.
-Below is a flyer with information about our most recent forum, as well as a few pictures from the event:
+Below is a flyer, as well as a few pictures from the event:

 Recommendations on Procedures, Practices, and Training

 One of OIPA's important responsibilities is to develop specific recommendations concerning General Orders and Directives, procedures, practices, and training of the BART Police Department.
 These recommendations have as their goal improved professionalism, safety, effectiveness, and accountability of BART Police Department employees.
 OIPA's recommendations are reviewed with the Chief of Police and presented to the Citizen Review Board for review and comment.
 Depending on the response received, OIPA may then make additional modifications to its recommendation prior to issuance.